14 Wacky Ways to Cut Expenses Quickly

 9. Clean out the Refrigerator

 If you are like most consumers, you buy items and don’t consume them right away.
-A hodgepodge of foods can make up your refrigerator, and the freezer could be full of items you have forgotten about.
+Your refrigerator can be full of a hodgepodge of foods, and your freezer could be full of items you have forgotten about.
 Taking an inventory of what you have and planning your meals to reduce food waste can be a great way to cut expenses in your food budget.

 10. Cancel Subscriptions

 Unmonitored expenses can wreak havoc on your budget.
-Recurring monthly subscriptions can be the worst offenders.
-Start with a blank slate and cancel all your subscriptions.
-This will shift the balance of power back in favor of your budget.
+The worst offenders are recurring monthly subscriptions.
+To shift the balance of power back in favor of your budget, start with a blank slate and cancel all your subscriptions.

-If you miss an expense – say your Netflix subscription – you can add it back gradually.
+If you miss an expense—say, your Netflix subscription—you can gradually add it back.
 Alternatively, you can still use services that you regularly pay for.
 For example, consider stopping your Spotify subscription and embracing the commercials for a month or two.
 This can free up needed cash.

 11. Read Books

-Purchasing used books on Amazon can give you heavy discounts on books you want to read too.
-If you don’t know where to start, here are our top 10 best personal finance books for 2024.
+Purchasing used books on Amazon can also give you heavy discounts on books you want to read.
+If you don’t know where to start, here are our 10 best personal finance books for 2025.

 12. Work Later and Longer Hours